SAP/spartacus-docs/_pages/dev/customizing-cms-components.md

 The CMS allows the creation of nested components inside so-called container components.
 An example of such component is the `TabPanelContainer` that is used in the product details page to display the tabs.
 In this case, the container contains the different tab components.

 Spartacus supports the dynamic rendering of nested components.
 This can be achieved by iterating over the list of child components and using the `cxComponentWrapper` directive to dynamically load each component.
 The list of child components is returned by the component container in the `components` field.
-Using the list of uids it's possible to fetch their conent using the `CmsService`'s `getComponentData` method.
+Using the list of uids it's possible to fetch their content using the `CmsService`'s `getComponentData` method.

-The following example demontrate how the tabs are rendered in the product details page:
+The following example demonstrate how the tabs are rendered in the product details page:

 ```typescript
 // tab-paragraph-container.component.ts